 My only criticism

-Although the dasher is strong and durable, my only criticism is that it doesn’t get close enough to the side of the bowl to scrape off any ice cream that freezes there during the churning process.
+My only criticism is that the dasher does not get close enough to the side of the bowl to scrape off any ice cream that freezes there during the churning process.
 This results in a layer of ice cream frozen to the side of the bowl.
-In theory, this can have a negative effect on the quality of the ice cream as the layer of ice frozen to the side of the bowl acts as an insulator, slowing the release of heat from the mix to the bowl.
-This increases the time it takes to freeze the mix.
+In theory, this can have a negative effect on the quality of the ice cream as the layer of ice cream frozen to the side of the bowl acts as an insulator, slowing the release of heat from the mix to the bowl, and increasing the time it takes to freeze the mix.
 The longer it takes to freeze the mix, the larger the ice crystals grow and the sandier the texture is likely to be.

-I overcome this problem by using my thumb to push the dasher against the side of the bowl to ensure that any ice frozen there is scraped off.
+I use my thumb to push the dasher against the side of the bowl and make sure that any ice frozen there is scraped off.
 This is a bit annoying as you have to stand next to the machine with your thumb in the bowl until the mixture has frozen.

-I have read some reviews that highlight the level of noise the machine makes whilst it churns as a negative point.
+An issue a lot of people have with this machine is the noise level.
 Although the machine is relatively loud whilst it churns, I think the creamy results far outweigh the annoyance caused by the noise.
 I personally do not find the noise this machine makes a nuisance.